 Even if your ecommerce business specializes in the sale of hemp-derived CBD, you will still need to seek out a reputable CBD payment processor that is equipped to handle high-risk transactions.

 As an industry that is undergoing constant metamorphosis in the legal aspect, you would benefit from staying on top of the evolving legal cannabis landscape across the U.S. For an up-to-date status by state, get in the habit of checking reputable online resources like this one.

 Albeit legal in most forms throughout much of the U.S., CBD is a high-risk industry.
-The FDA is still straightening out regulatory framework for this industry, with the majority of regulations still unclear.
+The FDA is still straightening out the regulatory framework for this industry, with the majority of regulations still unclear.